wyang342/news-site-II/README.md

   );
 }
 ```
+Here we are wrapping our app in a `Router` and using `Route` components, which will look for an exact URL path match and render the compenent you specify for that path.
+Because we think of these components as different pages in our app, we've kept them in a `Pages` directory and named them accordingly.

 With this rewrite, we are no longer utilizing `this.state.article` or the imported `ArticleTeaser` and `Article` components in `App.js`.
 Go ahead and delete those imports and state instantiation.

 At this time, you may see a number of warnings and errors - how do you bring in `HomePage` and `ArticlePage` (found in `src/pages/`)?